oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ![Edit senti-meter-client.js before](images/edit-senti-meter-client-js-before.png "Edit senti-meter-client.js before")
     ![Edit senti-meter-client.js after](images/edit-senti-meter-client-js-after.png "Edit senti-meter-client.js after")

-    Please make sure that the single quotes remain at the beginning and end of the IP address without any spaces additional spacing.
+    Please make sure that the single quotes remain at the beginning and end of the IP address without any additional spacing.
 When done, save the file and exit the editor.

 4. Before we load the client into the browser, we need to let the browser know we are aware that the TLS certificate used in the connection to our Compute Instance is a self-signed one (this was covered in a [previous lab](?lab=deploy-the-demo-code-to-the-ci#Task4:CreateaselfsignedTLScertificate)).
 To do this, start your favorite browser and navigate to: `https://[Compute Instanec IP]:9000`.
 As an example, the address should look similar to this: `https://192.168.0.74:9000`.